silfoo/projectbookstore/README.md

 #### Dependencies

-I used Maven to managed all dependencies:
+I used Maven to manage all dependencies:
 - lombok
 - h2database
 - springboot